awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 - Redshift is not used for streaming ingestion.
 - The estimated cost is lower than the provisioned cluster.

+### I already enable data modeling on Redshift, so why can't I see the schema and tables created by this solution in the Redshift query editor?

+This solution creates a separate database and schema within your Amazon Redshift cluster for storing and processing clickstream events.
+By default, the schema, tables, and views are only owned by the user who created them and are not visible to other users who log into the Redshift [query editor][redshift-query-editor].

+You could use the `superusers` or the `admin` of Redshift to view them.

+- For provisioned Redshift, you could use `admin` or the **Database user** specified when configuring the data pipeline.
+- For Redshift serverless, the schema and tables are created by an IAM role managed by the solution; there is no default password for this user.
+You could [edit admin credentials][redshift-secrets-manager-integration] for the Redshift serverless namespace.

+Once you view the schema and tables in the query editor, you can [grant permissions][redshift-grant] to other Redshift users.

 ### How do I monitor the health of the data pipeline for my project?

 You can open the built-in [observability dashboard][monitoring-dashboard] to view the key metrics of your data pipeline.